Top Banks in Greece

 Total assets: 226 million euros (2016)

 With headquarters in Athens, the Investment Bank of Greece SA is a subsidiary of Cyprus Popular Bank.
-Established in 2000, it is one of the best capitalist banks in Europe and the only financial institution in Greece to offer banking and brokerage solutions.
-Aside from being a broker in the securities market, the bank also provides deposit and loan products, correspondent banking and international trade support.
+Established in 2000, it is one of the best capitalist banks in Europe and the only one of the banks in Greece to offer banking and brokerage solutions.
+Aside from being a broker in the securities market, the bank also provides deposit and loan products, correspondent banking, and international trade support.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map….
 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

 This has been CFI’s guide to the top banks in Greece.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: